cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/exclude-traffic/index.md

 <Aside type="warning">

-Traffic exlided from WARP by Split Tunnel configuration will not be encrypted, managed or monitored by Cloudflare Gateway.
+Traffic excluded from WARP by Split Tunnel configuration will not be encrypted, managed or monitored by Cloudflare Gateway.

 </Aside>